ssajedi/FAM-JAM/README.md

 In the provided path, replace `YOUR_REVIT_VERSION` with proper values (e.g., 2023).

 # Demo
-Please refer to the following video for a demonstration of how FAM JAM.
+Refer to the following video for an example use case of FAM JAM.

 # Future work
 For future work, we are focusing on several key areas of development to enhance system performance and usability even further: